-Although it can be time-intensive on the part of faculty, the benefits of mentorship for students are well documented for students (Crisp & Cruz, 2009; Jacobi, 1991).
-Benefits also been shown specifically for undergraduates involved in research programs (Ishiyama, 2007; Kardash, 2000; Laursen et al., 2010; Seymour et al., 2004) and for underrepresented minority students (Lee, 1999; Santos & Reigadas, 2002).
+Although it can be time-intensive on the part of faculty, the benefits of mentorship for students are well documented (Crisp and Cruz 2009; Jacobi 1991).
+Benefits also have been shown specifically for undergraduates involved in research programs (Ishiyama 2007; Kardash 2000; Laursen et al. 2010; Seymour et al. 2004) and for underrepresented minority students (Lee 1999; Santos and Reigadas 2002).
 Most of this literature demonstrates cognitive and affective gains for students, such as increased retention rates, higher grade point averages, and greater clarity of academic and career goals.
-However, although the mentoring literature has demonstrated that mentoring relationships have mutual benefits for both the mentor and the protégé (Newby & Heide, 2008), evidence documenting faculty motivation to become mentors and the benefits of mentorship for faculty is lacking.
-The existing research is mainly anecdotal or is focused on single programs (Campbell & Campbell, 1997; Kardash, 2000).
+However, although the mentoring literature has demonstrated that mentoring relationships have mutual benefits for both the mentor and the protégé (Newby and Heide 2008), evidence documenting faculty motivation to become mentors and the benefits of mentorship for faculty is lacking.
+The existing research is mainly anecdotal or is focused on single programs (Campbell and Campbell 1997; Kardash 2000).

-Several studies have discussed disincentives that faculty face that influence their mentoring behavior (Johnson, 2002; Merkel, 2001; Prince, Felder, & Brent, 2007).
-Obstacles can exist at multiple levels: institutional, departmental, and individual (Johnson, 2002).
-At the institutional level, many colleges and universities implement "university accounting systems that reward faculty exclusively for funded research and publications, typically at the cost of teaching and mentoring" (Johnson, 2002, p.
+Several studies have discussed disincentives that faculty face that influence their mentoring behavior (Johnson 2002; Merkel 2001; Prince et al. 2007).
+Obstacles can exist at multiple levels: institutional, departmental, and individual (Johnson 2002).
+At the institutional level, many colleges and universities implement "university accounting systems that reward faculty exclusively for funded research and publications, typically at the cost of teaching and mentoring" (Johnson 2002, p.
 90).
 In other words, many institutions adopt policies that result in low likelihoods of faculty members being rewarded by the institution for their work with students.
 As a result, faculty may choose to focus their efforts in areas that offer demonstrated, tangible rewards.
 Likewise, on a departmental level, Johnson (2002) notes that little, if any, incentives exist for faculty to mentor students, as many departments or units within higher education institutions do not offer faculty financial compensation, reduced course loads, or accelerated opportunities to achieve tenure for being excellent mentors.

 In addition to the institutional and departmental disincentives, faculty also may be discouraged from becoming mentors to undergraduates at the individual level if they have few opportunities to establish meaningful relationships with students.
 Johnson (2007) notes that large class sizes and high undergraduate student-faculty ratios make connecting with and mentoring individual students more challenging.
-Moreover, the undergraduate experience in certain disciplines is brief, as some students delay declaring a major for a year or more and therefore spend only two to three years fully engaged in a specific department.
-Finally, undergraduate students tend to rely on faculty to establish mentoring relationships, as many students lack the self-awareness or assertiveness to find a mentor on their own (Johnson, 2007); faculty, on the other hand, may be waiting for students to approach them looking for opportunities.
+Moreover, the undergraduate experience in certain disciplines is brief, as some students delay declaring a major for a year or more and therefore spend only 2-3 years fully engaged in a specific department.
+Finally, undergraduate students tend to rely on faculty to establish mentoring relationships, as many students lack the self-awareness or assertiveness to find a mentor on their own (Johnson 2007); faculty, on the other hand, may be waiting for students to approach them looking for opportunities.